stude1/rf-browser-demo/README.md

 # Robot Framework web testing demo

-A short demo for showing how to write testing in business language using Gherkin format
+A short demo for showing how to write testing in business language using Gherkin format.
+Tests are executed in a container using Browser library.

 ## Prerequisites